 Applying for an early old-age pension from the age of 57 or 60

-Depending on their history of pension insurance contributions and their age, an insured may apply for:
+Depending on your insurance periods and your age, you can apply for:

 Early old-age pension is calculated based on the recognised years of pension insurance contributions, and the contributions paid into the pension insurance fund.
 These 2 items of data, together, form the individual's insurance history.